Loading figure…

 “Require background check for every firearm sale and transfer.”

-Welch advocates for a larger government role in health coverage, emphasizing that everyone deserves access to healthcare.
-He has supported expanding programs like Medicare and the Children's Health Insurance Program.
+Welch advocates for a larger government role in health coverage, supporting measures to expand access to healthcare and regulate drug prices.

-Welch advocates for a larger government role in health coverage, emphasizing that everyone deserves access to healthcare.
-He has supported expanding programs like Medicare and the Children's Health Insurance Program.
+Welch advocates for a larger government role in health coverage, supporting measures to expand access to healthcare and regulate drug prices.

 Welch supports higher taxes on corporations and top earners, arguing that tax cuts for the wealthiest are irresponsible and contribute to federal deficits.